harshitsinghai77/fictional-octo-funicular/posts/everything-you-need-to-know-to-upload-images-to-ipfs.md

   url: "/assets/blog/dynamic-routing/cover.jpg"
 ---

+The InterPlanetary File System is a protocol and peer-to-peer network for storing and sharing data in a distributed file system.
+IPFS uses content-addressing to uniquely identify each file in a global namespace connecting all computing devices.

+Simply put, IPFS is the easiest way to store data on the decentralized web.

-Code snippet to add user uploaded image, SVG images or base64 images to IPFS.
+In this blog post we're going to look at how to uploaded image, SVG images or base64 images to IPFS.

+## web3.storage

+To find more about storage in web3, do check [https://web3.storage/](https://web3.storage/)

 # Getting Started with IPFS using React.